 - Gadgeteer's House: The dalmatians live in a "home full of wacky inventions to make the dogs lives easier", most of which have been invented by Dylan and Dawkins.

 - G-Rated Drug: Sid the Squirrel seems to act this way to nuts, being obsessed with the hoarding and eating of them, as well as getting twitchy when ever he is thinking about them.

 - Gold Tooth: Fergus the fox has one (somehow).

 - Good Parents: Doug and Delilah.
-While their respective jobs keep them busy, they are caring and loving parents to the pups - especially Doug, who is always eager for group hugs from his kids.
+While their respective jobs keep them busy, they are caring and loving parents to the pups, including their step-children - especially Doug, who is always eager for group hugs from his kids.

 - Goth: Dante.